clamp131/Active-DNA-transposons-in-animals/direct_repeats/README.md

   perl FindRepeat.pl <k> <right> <left>

   <k>       length of the repeat (k-mer size)
-  <right>   sequence of the right end, in fasta format
+  <right>   sequence of the right end, in two-line fasta format
-  <left>    sequence of the left end, in fasta format
+  <left>    sequence of the left end, in two-line fasta format

   Note that the fasta header format must be <TE name>-{L,R}